RiskyRon/swarm-next-stream/output.md

    - **Use Cases:** Answering questions about current events, facts, general knowledge, web scraping, and research.

 4. **reasoning_agent:**
-   - **Expertise:** Advanced reasoning and problem-solving using OpenAI's latest and most advanced model, .
+   - **Expertise:** Advanced reasoning and problem-solving using OpenAI's latest and most advanced model, o1-preview.
    - **Capabilities:**
-     - **reason_with_o1:** Utilizes OpenAI's GPT-4 model for complex reasoning tasks.
+     - **reason_with_o1:** Utilizes OpenAI's new o1-preview model for complex reasoning tasks.
    - **Use Cases:** Solving complex problems, providing detailed explanations, and handling tasks that require advanced cognitive abilities.

 **Your Task:**